How to Revive a Dying Fiddle-Leaf Fig

 Watch this helpful YouTube video for how to notch the stem of the fiddle leaf fig so that it regrows new branches and more leaves:

 • Symptoms.
 Leaves drooping or branches looking leggy and drooping.
-Sometimes the fiddle leaf fig has a leaning appearance.
+Sometimes, the fiddle leaf fig has a leaning appearance.

 • Causes.
-Not enough light, underwatering, watering too lightly and low humidity.
+Not enough light, underwatering, watering too lightly, and low humidity.
 Watering too often can also cause leaves to droop and fall off.
 High temperatures can also contribute to drooping or wilting leaves.

-The most common reason for fiddle-leaf figs drooping is because it is in too much shade.
 Fiddle-leaf figs require bright, indirect light or morning sun followed by afternoon shade.
-If the fiddle-leaf fig does not receive enough light the plant does not have enough energy to support the leaves or branches, resulting in a drooping appearance.
+If the fiddle-leaf fig does not receive enough light, the plant does not have enough energy to support the leaves or branches, resulting in a drooping appearance.

-In this environment they grow in bright light, or filtered light throughout the day with the canopy overhead protecting the figs leaves from the harshest sun.
+In this environment, they grow in bright light or filtered light throughout the day, with the canopy overhead protecting the fig’s leaves from the harshest sun.

 Therefore it is important to locate fiddle-leaf figs in the brightest room of your house to ensure it has enough light and energy to grow healthy and avoid drooping.